The difference between chlorophyll and chloroplast is due to the following factors:

 Definition of Chlorophyll

 The location of chlorophyll is within the stack-like thylakoids.
 Generally, there are five kinds of chlorophyll, namely chl-a, chl-b, chl-c, chl-d and chl-f.
 Among all the types, chl-a and chl-b are the major groups that primarily take part in both light and dark reactions of the plant.
-The chemical structure of chlorophyll consists of the following elements like:
+The chemical structure of chlorophyll consists of the following elements:

 - Central magnesium atom